eksopl/asagi/migrations/000/readme.md

 Usage
 -----

-Put this script in the same folder where your asagi.json resides and run it:
+Have the `migrations` directory in the same directory where you have `asagi.json`.
+Reach the directory via command line and run the script:

+	$ cd asagi/migrations/000/
 	$ php migrate_000.php

 You can run it as many times as you want, until you are done: it is able to check where the process has stopped.
 Of course it will waste time in doing so, so let it run and leave it alone as much as possible.